-The process also considered current ridership and ridership potential, connections needed to rider destinations and/or other transit services, future land use opportunities, and local environmental, historic, and community issues.
+The BRT route identification process also considered current ridership and ridership potential, connections needed to rider destinations and/or other transit services, future land use opportunities, and local environmental, historic, and community issues.

 The study included robust public engagement efforts which gathered community input through public meetings (both in-person and virtual), presentations to community councils, public surveys, pop-ups at local events, and meetings with local business and municipality leaders.
 Input received from the public was an important factor in determining which of the four corridors would be the first to receive BRT service.

-Now that the initial corridors have been identified, the study is shifting its focus toward preparing an initial BRT operations plan, identifying stations locations, preparing conceptual BRT station designs, and refining initial ridership and cost estimates.
-The study will also be looking at which enhanced services are needed along the Glenway and Montgomery Road corridors.
+Now that the initial corridors have been identified, the study has shifted focus toward preparing an initial BRT operations plan, identifying stations locations, preparing conceptual BRT station designs, and refining initial ridership and cost estimates.
+The study is also looking at which enhanced services will be offered along the Glenway and Montgomery Road corridors.

-The BRT Study is currently in progress and is scheduled to be completed in Spring 2023.
+This phase of the BRT Study is scheduled to be completed in Spring 2023.